Accuplacer Placement Test

 - It is highly accurate.
 Accuplacer is used by over 1,000 colleges and universities nationwide and gives a reliable indication of your skill level.

 - If you are unhappy with your results, you may retest.
+You must wait at least 3 days (72 hours).
 English may be retested once per semester and math twice.
-It cost $15 to retake the exam.
+It costs $15 to retake the exam.

 - Your results do not affect admission, but you will not be able to register for classes until your test scores are posted, from 24-48 hours after completing the test.

 - Results are available immediately after you complete the test.

 After you receive your Accuplacer results:

 - Review this placement chart (PDF) to find the math and English courses you need to take.